28th May, 2025

 The 2015 “BBC Good Food Nation” survey, which was administered among 5,046 adults aged 16+, showed that 31% of those surveyed skipped breakfast.

-Does it matter if over 30% of your team is skipping breakfast?
-And is how your team manage their time, their morning, and their meals outside of work none of your business?
+Is how your team manage their time, their morning, and their meals outside of work any of your business?

-Well, breakfast can have a big impact on both the safety and the health of an individual.
-And if they are skipping breakfast because they didn't have the time because of work demands, maybe it's something you can help with.
-And as we will discover, it could benefit your workforce and your business.
+Well, as we are about to discover, breakfast can have a big impact on both the safety and the health of an individual at work.
+And if people in your team are skipping breakfast because work demands mean they don't have the time for it, maybe it's something you can help with.

-You might think that breakfast is good for your health.
-But would it surprise you to know that breakfast is also good for your safety?
 During construction work for London 2012, the Olympic Delivery Authority noticed a worrying accident trend.
 During the hour before lunch, accident levels increased.

 The workers were coming into work for three hours suffering really low blood sugar.
-We had canteens offering porridge for a £1 and accidents in the morning went down.
+We had canteens offering porridge for £1 and accidents in the morning went down.

 This is a winning health and safety strategy because it:

-Notice how the Olympic Delivery Authority offered porridge for breakfast?
-It's warm, useful when you're working outside on a cold construction site in the morning.
-And, it's healthy.
-Because the breakfast strategy wasn't just about reducing accidents, it was also because more than a quarter of the workforce was obese.
+The breakfast strategy wasn't just about reducing accidents, it was also because more than a quarter of the workforce was obese.

 One of the latest statistics that is giving many healthcare professionals real cause for concern is that British children under 10 years of age are currently consuming more than 50% of the recommended daily allowance of sugar at breakfast (c.
 11 g) in the form of sugary cereals, drinks, and spreads.

 Of course, a healthy diet involves more than just breakfast.
-But, while you might not be able to make all of the food choices for your workers, you can offer them a healthy start to their day.
-And by promoting healthy choices, you can encourage workers to make positive changes in other areas.
+But, while you might not be able to make all the food choices for your workers, you can offer them a healthy start to their day.

 Breakfast might not be the only health and safety measure you need on-site, and it's certainly not the only thing you will need to prevent accidents.
 But it shows how the health of your team and factors outside of work can impact safety on site.
 And something as simple as a bowl of porridge can be the start of big health and safety improvements.